Computation of optimal linear strong stability preserving methods via adaptive spectral transformations of Poisson-Charlier measures: Algorithm for the computation of the optimal threshold factors

 \section{Algorithm for the computation of the optimal threshold factors}

 Example \ref{AlgorithmExample} exhibits all the ingredients for computing the optimal threshold factor $R_{m,2p-1}$ and its associated polynomial $\Phi_{m,2p-1}$.
-In this section, we go into the details of the algorithm and how to improve several of its key aspects.
+In this section, we go into the details of the algorithm and show how to improve several of its key ingredients.

 {\bf{Computation of the integral spectrum:}} Given a $p$-configuration ${\bf{n}}$ and a real number $R$, the computation of $\mathcal{M}({\bf{n}},R)$ and $\rho({\bf{n}},R)$ amounts to computing the zeros of the orthogonal polynomials associated with the Christoffel transform measure $\mu^{\Omega}_{R}$ with an annihilator polynomial $\Omega$ of the form $\Omega(t) = \prod_{k=1}^{2s} (t - m_k)$.
 The orthogonal polynomials $(\Pi^{\Omega}_{n})_{n\geq 1}$ with respect to $\mu^{\Omega}_{R}$ can be constructed by means of the Christoffel formulas \cite{Gallant1}